snek5000/snek5000/docs/joss_paper/paper.md

 [snek5000-tgv](https://github.com/snek5000/snek5000/tree/main/docs/examples/snek5000-tgv),
 are available, and users can easily develop custom solvers tailored to their specific Nek5000 cases.
 This flexibility allows researchers to adapt Snek5000 to a wide range of fluid dynamics problems and simulation requirements.
+For example, Snek5000-cbox has been used for a study on linear stability of vertical convection [@Khoubani2023vertical].

 ## Streamlined simulation management